slipstream/SlipStreamDocumentation/docs/tutorials/ss/prerequisites.rst

    :width: 70%
    :align: center

-Add your Exoscale credential to your Nuvla account:
+Add your Exoscale credential to your Nuvla account for the Exoscale regions defined there by repeating steps 3. and 4. for "exoscale-ch-gva" and "exoscale-ch-dk" connector instances.

 1. Open your user profile (top-right, under your username).
 2. Click on "Edit".
-3. Open the section "exoscale-ch-gva" by clicking on the section header.
+3. Open the section "exoscale-ch-gva" (or "exoscale-ch-dk") by clicking on the section header.
 4. Provide the "API Key" value in the "Key" field and the "Secret Key" value in the "Secret" field.
 5. Click on "Save".

-You will now be able to use the Exoscale cloud with your account through Nuvla.
+You will now be able to use two regions of the Exoscale cloud with your account through Nuvla.

 .. admonition:: EXERCISES